brunoerg/brunoerg.github.io/_posts/2024-08-12-rust-miniscript-vuln.md

 ### Acknowledgements

-I would like to first thank hax0kartik for working with me on this project. hax0kartik is a Summer of Bitcoin intern and he has done a brillant work.
+I would like to first thank Kartik Agarwala for working with me on this project. hax0kartik is a Summer of Bitcoin intern and he has done a brillant work.
 Also, thanks Andrew and Sanket for the cooperation on it and other cases.